PRA-prcd DNA Test

 Other Dog DNA Tests from AffinityDNA

-As well as the PRA-prcd DNA Test we also offer a DNA Test for Canine Degenerative Myelopathy (DM), an Exercise Induced Collapse (EIC) DNA Test, Dog Allergy Testing, Dog Parentage Testing and a choice of dog DNA breed tests which include information about the personality traits and predisposition to diseases for each breed found in your dog’s DNA.
-Please click on each of the links below for more information:
+As well as the PRA-prcd DNA Test we also offer a DNA Test for Canine Degenerative Myelopathy (DM), an Exercise Induced Collapse (EIC) DNA Test, Dog Allergy Testing, Dog Parentage Testing and a DNA breed test that includes information about the personality traits and predisposition to diseases for each breed found in your dog’s DNA.
+Please click below for more information: